cdpop/terraform_kafka_deployment/devBox/README.md

 - [ ] Enable VPC peering for replicating fruther environments.
 - [ ] Deploy multiple instances for multiple customer replication envs.
 - [ ] Add latency between environments to help replicate customers environments further.
+- [ ] Add a map where it automatically sets AMI based on